butfirstchai.com

 Brown Butter Chocolate chip Walnut Cookies

-Looking for other recipes using chocolate?
+Looking for other sweet recipes?
 Try these:

 • banana chocolate chip cookies on a wire rack.